quire-io/guide/_docs/tasklist-08-inline-assign.md

 Assign a task to an existing member with `@` directly from the task name.

-For example, when you type "Publish the article @crystal in the task name and press Enter, the task will be assigned to Crystal.
+For example, when you type `Publish the article @crystal` in the task name and press Enter, the task will be assigned to Crystal.

 ## Inline set a start and due date

 Set a start date and due date with `<>` and `;` directly from the task name.

-For example, when you type "Publish the article <04/30>" in the task name and press Enter, the task will have a due date of **April 30th**.
+For example, when you type `Publish the article <04/30>` in the task name and press Enter, the task will have a due date of **April 30th**.

 ![inline assgin due date]({{ site.url }}{{ site.baseurl }}/assets/images/inline-assign/inline_assign_due_date.png)